askie/mqtt-cordova/README.md

 mqtt-cordova
 ============

-# MqTT Plugin for Cordova
+# MQTT Plugin for Cordova

-This is a plugin for MqTT protocol of messaging.
+This is a plugin for MQTT protocol of messaging.
 Currently Android is supported.
 Forthcoming support for Windows Phone.
 More features are stil being developed.

 ## Features

-This plugin can publish and subscribe for any MqTT server.
+This plugin can publish and subscribe for any MQTT server.
 Currently it works only for compulsory authentication. to add the plugin

 ## Usage